for $16/free shipping in U.S.

 “[Comyns’s] dark, nightmare-inducing imagery makes for an unforgettable read.” publishers weekly

-“The reason the censors might once have been afraid of this book is the reason we should rejoice in its publication: In Comyns’s lack of moralizing is freedom for the reader, and from that freedom comes change, including an increase in moral complexity, intellectual range, and truest empathy.” matt bell, pen america
+“The reason the censors might once have been afraid of this book is the reason we should rejoice in its publication: In Comyns’s lack of moralizing is freedom for the reader, and from that freedom comes change, including an increase in moral complexity, intellectual range, and truest empathy.” matt bell for pen america

 “This eerie novel, with its singsong cadences and deceptively simple sentences, is nothing short of mesmerizing. . . .
 A first encounter with Barbara Comyns, who is still shockingly under-read, is one of the most exciting reading experiences we know.” emily books